RadioNoiseE/digestif/README.txt

-This is a forked version of the awsome digestif by astoff, adding support for aplTeX which uses a different texmf directory structure, and does not provide kpsewhich support.
+This is a forked version of the awesome digestif by astoff, adding support for aplTeX which uses a different texmf directory structure, and does not provide kpsewhich support.